hpcaitech/Open-Sora/README.md

 * 📍 **Open-Sora 1.1** released.
 Model weights are available [here]().
 It is trained on **0s~15s, 144p to 720p, various aspect ratios** videos.
 See our **[report 1.1](docs/report_02.md)** for more discussions.
 * 🔧 **Data processing pipeline v1.1** is released.
 An automatic [processing pipeline](#data-processing) from raw videos to (text, video clip) pairs is provided, including scene cutting $\rightarrow$ filtering(aesthetic, optical flow, OCR, etc.) $\rightarrow$ captioning $\rightarrow$ managing.
 With this tool, you can easily build your video dataset.
-* ✅ Modified ST-DiT architecture includes rope positional encoding, qk norm, longer text length, etc.
+* ✅ Improved ST-DiT architecture includes rope positional encoding, qk norm, longer text length, etc.
 * ✅ Support training with any resolution, aspect ratio, and duration (including images).
 * ✅ Support image and video conditioning and video editing, and thus support animating images, connecting videos, etc.
 * 📍 **Open-Sora 1.0** released.
 Model weights are available [here](#model-weights).
 With only 400K video clips and 200 H800